A brief history of measuring well-being

-There are long-standing doubts (in economics) that happiness either can be or needs to be measured.
+There are long-standing doubts (in economics) that well-being can be, or needs to be, measured.
 According to Layard (2003):

 In the eighteenth century Bentham and others proposed that the object of public policy should be to maximise the sum of happiness in society.
 So economics evolved as the study of utility or happiness, which was assumed to be in principle measurable and comparable across people.
 It was also assumed that the marginal utility of income was higher for poor people than for rich people, so that income ought to be redistributed unless the efficiency cost was too high.

 All these assumptions were challenged by Lionel Robbins in his famous book on the Nature and Significance of Economic Science published in 1932.
 Robbins argued correctly that, if you wanted to predict a person’s behaviour, you need only assume he has a stable set of preferences.
 His level of well-being need not be measurable nor need it be compared with other people.
 Moreover economics was, as Robbins put it, about “the relationship between given ends and scarce means”, and how the “ends” or preferences came to be formed was outside the scope of the discipline.

 Interest in measuring happiness has returned in recent decades (see figure 1) .

 This seems to be caused by the Easterlin paradox, the (contested) finding that while richer people are more satisfied with their lives than poor people, an increase in average wealth does not raise average life satisfaction.